AlizaNawaz-Dev/Data_science/Month1/Week 2/Day: 3/OOP in python.md

   pass
 C1 = choclate()
 ```
-- As above defined class is not performing any functionality so we can create methods.
+- As above defined class is not performing any functionality so we can create methods to perform any action.
 - Methods in class are same as regular python function having one exception.
 - Every method will have **self** as it's first argument in method definition.
 ### Syntax: